St. Louis Criminal Defense Attorneys

 At Rogers Sevastianos & Bante LLP, we draw upon our 100-plus years of experience in high-profile, high-stakes criminal defense cases to achieve a victory at trial for our clients.
 By accessing a vast network of highly-skilled investigators and specialists, we can build an effective defense that will result in either a reduction or full dismissal of charges.

-We have brought our aggressive, trial-tested advocacy to a wide range of cases, including DUI/DWI, assault, drug, sex and white collar crimes.
+We have brought our aggressive, trial-tested advocacy to a wide range of cases, including DUI/DWI, assault, drug crimes, sex crimes and white collar crimes.
 No matter the seriousness of your charges, we can put up a staunch defense on your behalf.

 Successful History of Superior Criminal Defense